kaiyuean/learngit/QUESTIONS.md

        return products.remove(0);
     }
 ```
 To solve the second problem of race condition between two different producers, we add synchronized(queue){...} before making a new production.
 In this case when two or more producers want to make new products and they won't get the same id at the same time.
-One producer will be allowed to make products and other producers will wait until this producer come out.
+One producer will be allowed to make product and other producers will wait until this producer come out.
 The following are the changed code:
 ```
 	while (count < 20) {
       if (queue.size() < 10) {